-As an entry-level profession, the median medical assistant salary is $29,370, but top earners are known to earn a median salary of $41,570, according to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook.
+As an entry-level profession, the median medical assistant salary is $29,960, but top earners are known to earn more than that, according to the U.S. Bureau of Labor Statistics.

 Many factors—even the work environment—can affect how much you earn as a medical assistant.
-Physicians' offices, which employ the most medical assistants in the U.S., typically pay an annual mean wage of $31,230.
-However, you may earn slightly more ($32,910) in general medical and surgical hospitals.
+Physicians' offices, which employ the most medical assistants in the U.S., typically pay higher salaries.
+And, you may earn slightly more in general medical and surgical hospitals.

 As for medical assistant careers, the future looks promising.
 The BLS predicts 23 percent job growth between now and 2024.
 Healthcare facilities will see an increase in patients as people live longer and preventative services improve.
 Digitized medical records and advanced technology will also factor into faster-than-average job growth.